The Nylon Curtain: Background

-The album is among Joel's most ambitious efforts, and Joel has openly acknowledged that it is one of his personal favorites, calling it "the recording I'm most proud of and the material I'm most proud of."
-When he recorded the album, he said in an interview that he wanted to "create a sonic masterpiece."
-Joel spent more time in the studio, crafting the sound of the album, than he had on any previous album.
-He said that the process of making the album was "exhausting."
-Critics have interpreted the album to be, in part, an homage to the music of The Beatles and the then-recently deceased John Lennon.
+The album is among Joel's most ambitious efforts.
+Joel has called it "the recording I'm most proud of and the material I'm most proud of."
+When he recorded the album, he said in an interview, he aimed to "create a sonic masterpiece".
+Joel spent more time in the studio, crafting the sound of the album, than he had on any previous album a process said was "exhausting".
+Critics have interpreted the album to be, in part, an homage to the music of the Beatles and the then-recently deceased John Lennon.

-Saxophonist/multi-instrumentalist Richie Cannata left the band prior to recording, so Joel, bassist Doug Stegmeyer, drummer Liberty DeVitto and guitarists David Brown and Russell Javors recorded the album mostly by themselves, thus making it Joel's first album since Streetlife Serenade not to feature a regular saxophonist, although Eddie Daniels plays saxophone on the closing track "Where's the Orchestra?" alongside Charles McCracken on cello and Dominic Cortese on accordion.
-Saxophonist/multi-instrumentalist Mark Rivera, formerly of the band Tycoon, joined the band to replace Cannata for the Nylon Curtain Tour and he remains with the band to this day.
+Saxophonist/multi-instrumentalist Richie Cannata left the band before recording, so Joel, bassist Doug Stegmeyer, drummer Liberty DeVitto and guitarists David Brown and Russell Javors recorded the album mostly by themselves, thus making it Joel's first album since Streetlife Serenade not to feature a regular saxophonist, although Eddie Daniels plays clarinet on the closing track "Where's the Orchestra?" alongside Charles McCracken on cello and Dominic Cortese on accordion.
+Saxophonist/multi-instrumentalist Mark Rivera, formerly of the band Tycoon, joined the band on The Nylon Curtain Tour.

-Regarding the album's themes, Joel has stated "It was during the Reagan years, and the diminishing horizons in America at the time [meant that] all of a sudden you weren't going to be able to inherit [the kind of life] your old man had."
+Regarding the album's themes, Joel has stated, "It was during the Reagan years, and the diminishing horizons in America at the time [meant that] all of a sudden you weren't going to be able to inherit [the kind of life] your old man had."
 This pessimism about the American dream, in Joel's view, permeates most of the songs on the album.
 Joel also said that the theme of the album was "an American dilemma, specifically of people born after World War II."
-He said that although he doesn't provide solutions to the dilemma, he "hope[d] the record speaks like someone in that age group, if only just to tie us all together as people, as an entity."
+He said that although he doesn't provide solutions to the dilemma, he "hope[d] the record speaks like someone in that age group, if only just to tie us all together as people, as an entity".

-The song "Allentown," which brought attention to the plight of America's declining steel industry, spent an unprecedented six weeks at No. 17 on the Billboard Hot 100 in early 1983.

 Pop-culture journalist Chuck Klosterman praised songs from the album, specifically "Laura" and "Where's the Orchestra?", in his book Sex, Drugs, and Cocoa Puffs.